Minionguyjpro/Create-Disk-Image-Action/README.md

 # Create-Disk-Image
-Creates a disk image in .ISO format (Windows only)
+Creates a disk image in a few formats, using ImgBurn.
+(Windows only)